 This is why I paint.
 When what I see touches my heart, brings me joy, and gives me peace, I paint so that I might share those experiences with another.

-The proceeds from twelve paintings to be be auctioned March 9,2019 at the Dr. Carter G. Woodson African American Museum in St. Petersburg Florida will fund scholarship aid to selected St. Petersburg youth.
+The proceeds from seventeen paintings that were auctioned March 9,2019 at the Dr. Carter G. Woodson African American Museum in St. Petersburg Florida, were distributed for scholarship aid to selected St. Petersburg youth.
+All proceeds from the unsold paintings on this site will also be donated to the Woodson Warriors Scholarship Fund.

 I began studying art seriously at age ten at the Farnsworth School of Art in North Truro, MA with Helen Sawyer and Jerry Farnsworth, themselves students of Charles Hawthorne, a student of William Merritt Chase.